MPhil in Law

 The allocation of graduate supervision for this course is the responsibility of the Law Faculty and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Law Faculty.
 In such circumstances, a joint supervisor from within the faculty may be appointed.

-Throughout the period of your studies, you will work with an assigned supervisor who will meet regularly with you to discuss your work and provide feedback and advice.
+Throughout the period of your studies, you will work with an assigned supervisor who you will have the opportunity to meet to discuss your work and provide feedback and advice.

 Students generally meet their supervisors nine times per year and for the MPhil, there is likely to be a concentration of meetings in the first term.